 Steps 1.
 The Grid broker requests the local G.OUNI gateway to transact GNS between Vsite A and Vsite C. 2.
-The G.OUNI gateway sends a GNS transaction request to the G.OUNI-N (acting as a proxy) on the Ζ. peering G 2 .LER.
+The G.OUNI gateway sends a GNS transaction request to the G.OUNI-N (acting as a proxy) on the peering G 2 .LER.
 3. The G 2 .LER peering with Vsite A sends the GNS transaction request to the peering G.OUNI gateway.
-4. The G.OUNI gateway at Vsite A requests the LRMS in the middleware to schedule and configure the 4. local Grid resources for Vsite A. 5.
+4. The G.OUNI gateway at Vsite A requests the LRMS in the middleware to schedule and configure the local Grid resources for Vsite A. 5.
 The LRMS at Vsite A sends job request confirmation to the G.OUNI gateway.
 6. The G.OUNI gateway sends a GNS transaction response to the G.OUNI-N on the peering G 2 .LER.
 7. The egress G 2 .LER sends the GNS transaction request to the peering G.OUNI gateway.
-8. The G.OUNI gateway requests the LRMS in the middleware to schedule and configure the local Grid 0. resources for Vsite B. 9.
+8. The G.OUNI gateway requests the LRMS in the middleware to schedule and configure the local Grid resources for Vsite B. 9.
 The LRMS at Vsite B sends job request confirmation to the G.OUNI gateway.
-10. The G.OUNI gateway sends a GNS transaction response to the G.OUNI-N on the peering egress 10.
-G 2 .LER.
-11. The G 2 .LER peering with Vsite A sends a GNS transaction response to the G.OUNI gateway at Vsite 11.
-A. The GNS transaction response is sent back by the G.OUNI gateway at Vsite C to the local Grid 12. scheduler.
+10. The G.OUNI gateway sends a GNS transaction response to the G.OUNI-N on the peering egress G 2 .LER.
+11. The G 2 .LER peering with Vsite A sends a GNS transaction response to the G.OUNI gateway at Vsite A.